w3c/adapt/explainers/discoverable-destinations.md

 > [!NOTE]
 > The way that the UA presents the underlying tree structure of destinations across the root and sub-sites is out of scope.
 We envisage a range of UAs, or user preference settings, being created to cater for differing user needs.

-#### Visiting a well-known destination directly
+#### Visiting a discoverable destination directly

-* The user selects the well-known destination in the UI of their UA.
+* The user selects the discoverable destination in the UI of their UA.

 * The corresponding URL is loaded.

 If a destination isn't supported, the UI is expected to _not_ include it.

-#### Updating a well-known destination
+#### Updating a discoverable destination

 The content author would need to update the linkset file, and replace it on the server.

 > [!NOTE]
 > We need to investigate how, on a large site, the linkset documents could be split up to improve performance and/or ease of editing, in the event different teams work on different sub-sites.

-#### Expressing when a link points to part of a well-known destination
+#### Expressing when a link points to part of a discoverable destination

 A link could be decorated with a `rel` attribute value that corresponds to the applicable destination.

-The UA will know if this link points to the root of the well-known destination (e.g. the "Help" landing page, vs "Help on logging in") becuase it knows the URL of the root of the well-known destination, via the discovery process above.
+The UA will know if this link points to the root of the discoverable destination (e.g. the "Help" landing page, vs "Help on logging in") becuase it knows the URL of the root of the discoverable destination, via the discovery process above.

 #### Demarcating destination content